yagregx/cogsci-learners-hub/README.md

 ### Introductory/miscellaneous

-for a general introduction of psychology, you might consider...
+#### Books
-*
+_Psychology and Life_, Richard Gerrig & Philip Zimbardo  - A general introduction of psychology as a subject.

 * Tools
 * Open Course Resources
 * Research related